EnterpriseDB/barman/doc/barman-tutorial.en.md

 - [check-barman] [16]: a Nagios plugin for Barman, written by Holger Hamann (MIT license)
 - [puppet-barman] [17]: Barman module for Puppet (GPL)
+- [Tutorial on "How To Back Up, Restore, and Migrate PostgreSQL Databases with Barman on CentOS 7"] [26], by Sadequl Hussain (available on DigitalOcean Community)

 # License and Contributions